Samuel Griffith: Political career

 In 1872 Griffith was elected to the Legislative Assembly of Queensland, for East Moreton.
 Throughout his career he saw himself as a lawyer first and a politician second, and continued to appear at the Bar even when he was in office.
 Griffith took silk in 1876 as a Queen's Counsel.
 In Parliament he gained a reputation as a liberal reformer.
-He was Attorney-General, Minister for Education and Minister for Works, and became leader of the liberal faction (unrelated to the modern day Liberal Party) in 1879.
+He was Attorney-General, Minister for Education and Minister for Works, and became leader of the liberal faction in 1879.
 His great enemy was the conservative leader Sir Thomas McIlwraith, whom he accused (correctly) of corruption.

-Griffith had had a distinguished career in Queensland politics.
-Included in the legislation for which he was responsible were an offenders' probation act, and an act which codified the law relating to the duties and powers of justices of the peace.
-He also succeeded in passing an eight hours bill through the assembly which was, however, thrown out by the Queensland Legislative Council.

 Griffith became Premier in November 1883 displacing McIlwraith.
 Griffith's election as Premier was assisted by auditor-general William Leworthy Goode Drew's report on the colony's loans having reached over £13 million.
-Griffith won the next election largely on his policy of preventing the importation of Kanaka labour from the islands.
-He passed an act for this purpose, but it was found that the danger of the destruction of the sugar industry was so great that the measure was never made operative.
-Recruiting was, however, placed under regulations and some of the worst abuses were swept away.
-Griffith took a special interest in British New Guinea, and was eventually responsible for the sending of Sir William MacGregor there in 1888.